Introduction

 The full list of GCSE qualifications is:

-Digital-only examinations from the outset
+Digital assessments from the outset

 Under further consideration

-Digital examinations will be introduced later
+Digital assessments will be introduced later

 2025 subjects